R. Kelly sexual abuse cases: Exposure of child sexual abuse material and indictment (2002)

 On February 3, 2002, a video began circulating allegedly depicting Kelly's sexual abuse of a girl known to be underage.
-The abuse included Kelly urinating on her.
+The abuse included Kelly, then 35, urinating on her.
 The video was released by an anonymous source and sent to the Chicago Sun-Times.
 The publisher broke the story on February 8, 2002, the same day Kelly performed at the opening ceremony of the 2002 Winter Olympics.
 Kelly has said in interviews that he was not the man in the video.
 In June 2002, Kelly was indicted in Chicago on 21 counts of child pornography.
 That same month on June 5, 2002, Kelly was arrested by the Miami Police Department on a Chicago arrest warrant at his Florida vacation home.
 He was released after one night in jail, the following day after posting bail of $750,000.

 While investigating the photographs reported in the Chicago Sun-Times, Polk County Sheriff's Office searched Kelly's residence in Davenport, Florida.
 During the search, officers recovered 12 images of an allegedly underage girl on a digital camera – wrapped in a towel in a duffel bag – which allegedly depicted Kelly "involved in sexual conduct with the female minor".
 According to the Chicago Sun-Times, the girl in the images obtained from Kelly's Florida home also appears in the videotape, resulting in the original indictment in Chicago.

 Police investigators from Polk County and Miami-Dade County arrested Kelly on January 22, 2003, at Miami's Wyndham Grand Bay Hotel for 12 counts of possession of child pornography.
-Kelly posted bail of $12,000 bond and was released three hours later from Miami-Dade county jail.
-In March 2004, these charges were dropped due to a lack of probable cause for the search warrants.
+Kelly, 36, posted bail of $12,000 bond and was released three hours later from Miami-Dade county jail.
+In March 2004, when he was 37, these charges were dropped due to a lack of probable cause for the search warrants.

 The alleged victim refused to testify at the trial, and a Chicago jury found Kelly not guilty on all 14 counts of child pornography in June 2008.
+He was 41 years old at the time.
 Kelly's defense lawyer Ed Genson later questioned the acquittal and Kelly's public proclamations of innocence.

 Allegations of child molestation (2009)

 In a divorce court filing unsealed in 2020, Kelly's ex-wife Andrea Lee claimed Kelly was accused of molesting a preteen girl in 2009.
-In October 2024, it was revealed that the girl in question was Buku Abi, the daughter of Andrea and R. Kelly.
+In October 2024, it was revealed that the girl in question was Buku Abi, the elder daughter of Andrea and R. Kelly.